Cherreads

 She smiled.
 "You solved the cipher fast.
 Like it was nothing."

-II twisted the pieces.
-"Hobby."
+I twisted the pieces.
+"Puzzle's my hobby."

 She watched quietly.
 "Your eyes light up when you solve things."